Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Stochastic- formalism and its applications in the Stochastic Single Field Inflation

-Now that we have laid out the stochastic-$\delta N$ formalism in the context of EFT of single field inflation, and its applications into calculating higher-order correlation functions, we make use of the above developments to understand the probability distribution driving the duration of inflation.
+Now that we have laid out the general features of the stochastic-$\delta N$ formalism, that remain applicable in the current EFT treatment for stochastic single field inflation, and discussed its applications into calculating higher-order correlation functions, we make use of the above developments to understand the probability distribution driving the duration of inflation.
 Computation of this distribution has major advantages in terms of knowing the mass fraction of the PBH when focusing on the diffusion dominated regime of inflation and identifying the non-Gaussianity parameters when focusing on the drift-dominated regime during inflation.
 We aim to perform these calculations in the EFT picture coupled with the stochastic-$\delta N$ formalism.